Encarta: Move to the web and demise

 In 2000, the full Encarta content became available on the World Wide Web to subscribers, with a subset available for free to anyone.
 In 2006, Websters Multimedia, a Bellevue, Washington subsidiary of London-based Websters International Publishers, took over maintenance of Encarta from Microsoft.
 The last version was Encarta Premium 2009, released in August 2008.

 Microsoft announced in April 2009 that it would cease to sell Microsoft Student and all editions of Encarta Premium software products worldwide by June 2009, citing changes in the way people seek information, and in the traditional encyclopedia and reference material market, as the key reasons behind the termination.
 Updates for Encarta were offered until October 2009.
 Additionally, MSN Encarta web sites were discontinued around October 31, 2009, with the exception of Encarta Japan which was discontinued on December 31, 2009.
 Existing MSN Encarta Premium (part of MSN Premium) subscribers were refunded.

-The demise of Encarta was widely attributed to competition from the free and user-generated Wikipedia, which grew to be larger than Encarta from its early beginnings in 2001 thanks to popularization by web search services like Google.
-At the time of its closure in 2009, Encarta had about 62,000 articles, most behind a paywall, while the English-language Wikipedia had over 2.8 million articles in open access.
+The demise of Encarta was widely attributed to competition from the free and user-generated Wikipedia, which grew to be larger than Encarta from its early beginnings in 2001 due to the popularization by web search services like Google.

 Contents and features

 Encarta's standard edition included approximately 50,000 articles, with additional images, videos and sounds.
 The premium editions contained over 62,000 articles and other multimedia content, such as 25,000 pictures and illustrations, over 300 videos and animations, and an interactive atlas with 1.8 million locations.
 Its articles were integrated with multimedia content and could include links to websites selected by its editors.
 Encarta's articles in general were less lengthy and more summarized than the printed version of Encyclopædia Britannica or the online Wikipedia.
 Like most multimedia encyclopedias, Encarta's articles tended to provide an overview of the subject rather than an exhaustive coverage and can only be viewed one at a time.

 A sidebar could display alternative views, essays, journals or original materials relevant to the topic.
 For example, when reading about computers, it featured annals since 1967 of the computer industry.
 Encarta also supported closed captioning for the hearing impaired.
 A separate program, called Encarta Research Organizer was included in early versions for gathering and organizing information and constructing a Word document-based report.
 Later versions included Encarta Researcher, a browser plugin to organize information from Encarta articles and web pages into research projects.
 Content copied from Encarta was appended with a copyright boilerplate message after the selection.
 The user interface allowed for viewing content with only images, videos, sounds, animations, 360-degree views, virtual tours, charts and tables or only interactives.

-Encarta was originally available for sale on 1-5 CD-ROMs or a DVD.
+Encarta was originally available for sale on 1–5 CD-ROMs or a DVD.
 Some new PCs were shipped with an OEM edition of Encarta.